 It never ceases to amaze me how synergy works, especially in regards to Orwell.
-Yesterday I finished reading THE LARGER EVIL, NINETEEN EIGHTY-FOUR, THE TRUTH BEHIND THE SATIRE by W. J. West and discovered the "rifle on the wall" quote in its broader context, far beyond what Sheldon had mentioned in ORWELL: THE AUTHORIZED BIOGRAPHY.
-I noticed that West never refers to Sheldon by name and refers to his book merely as "the authorized biography".
-I couldn't put West's book down it was so fascinating and it inspired me to get reading Crick's GEORGE ORWELL: A LIFE, both of which Sheldon disparages if I recall.
+Yesterday I finished reading THE LARGER EVILS, NINETEEN EIGHTY-FOUR, THE TRUTH BEHIND THE SATIRE by W. J. West and discovered the "rifle on the wall" quote in its broader context, far beyond what Shelden had mentioned in ORWELL: THE AUTHORIZED BIOGRAPHY.
+I noticed that West never refers to Shelden by name and refers to his book merely as "the authorized biography".
+I couldn't put West's book down it was so fascinating and it inspired me to get reading Crick's GEORGE ORWELL: A LIFE, both of which Shelden disparages if I recall.

-West's and Crick's books I do now own, having had them miraculously jump into my hands at Hay in Wales this summer (along with others that I'll be discussing when I tell people about my Orwell experience during R & R).
-I already own West's GEORGE ORWELL: THE LOST WRITINGS which I've read in part.
+West's and Crick's books I do now own, having had them miraculously jump into my hands at Hay in Wales this summer, July 2003, along with others that I'll be discussing when I tell people about my Orwell experience during R & R. I already own West's GEORGE ORWELL: THE LOST WRITINGS which I've read in part.

 ...but anyway, to get back to what we're talking about here, ie Sheldon's misquote which I multiplied.
 I came into my office a few minutes ago and found your email and having just finished West and two chapters into Crick (although I'm reading from the back at the moment) I know exactly what you are talking about and you are exactly correct and I will have to make the change on my site.
 Here's what I read yesterday in West's THE LARGER EVILS: